sturmer/sturmer/README.md

 #### Naming

 My complete name is long and Italian but I rarely use it (except when I sign contracts or talk with my mamma).
-I go by **Gian** (/'dʒɒn/).
+I go by just **Gian** (/'dʒɒn/).

 When I have to choose a nickname I go by `sturmer` (without the umlaut) or `increatore`.